Hydrat-Agency/laravel-db-dumper/README.md

 Ever worked with Wordpress and used the WP-Cli ?
 How handful are `wp db:export` and `wp db:import` commands... 😻

 This package brings the same functionality to Laravel.
+You can...

-- Export database to a file :
+- ... export database to a SQL file :

 ```bash
 ❯ php artisan db:export /path/to/file.sql